-Applicants who receive CPRIT funding under this award will be eligible to submit applications for continuation of project-related activities in future cycles, provided that they remain in compliance with CPRIT contractual obligations.
+Furthermore, CPRIT funds may not be used for costs that should be billed to any other funding continuation of project-related activities in future cycles, provided that they remain in compliance with CPRIT contractual obligations.
 However, applications for renewed funding will be subject to the same competitive review process as new applications submitted to CPRIT.